vighnesh-chavan/Glue-Serverless-Magic-Template/README.md

 ## Note

 You need to make a .env file in the root folder with environment variables.
-Also make sure to pass this environment in the ```automation/deploy_glue_job.sh``` file so that they get deployed to the actual Glue job on production.
+Also make sure to pass these environment in the ```automation/deploy_glue_job.sh``` file so that they get deployed to the actual Glue job on production.

 Thats it!
 You can do magic with serverless architecture 😃